 These foods should be avoided to decrease the risk of getting a food-borne illness caused by the bacteria Listeriosis.
 Listeriosis is 13 times more common to occur in pregnant women causing serious complications to you and your baby.
 Salmonella and E.Coli are other bacterial infections that can be passed through undercooked meat, poultry and eggs.

 The first gift you will give your baby is a healthy start to nutrition while in the womb.
-The best way to help ensure a healthy pregnancy and healthy baby is gaining the appropriate amount of weight and eating well-balanced diet.
+The best way to help ensure a healthy pregnancy and healthy baby is gaining the appropriate amount of weight, eating well-balanced diet and knowing foods to avoid during pregnancy.